Cyber Monday may be over, but great prices are here to stay.

 Thanks to some stiff market competition, a number of fine machines can be purchased in the $80 range.
 These machines are generally well-received with only minor complaints about accuracy of water temperature, accuracy of wattage, and the fact that they often have no on/off switch.
 The only way to turn off a unit without a switch is to unplug it from the wall.

 The vast majority of machines fall into this range, with $175 being the “sweet spot” for machines with smartphone control via WiFi or Bluetooth.
-Some machine in the $120 range include WiFi capability, but a significant percentage of customers complain that the WiFi is either difficult to set up or just doesn’t work.
+Some machines in the $120 range include WiFi capability, but a significant percentage of customers complain that the WiFi is either difficult to set up or just doesn’t work.

 A large gap exists between sous vide machines for home cooks and those built for professional kitchens.
 For close to $650, a state-of-the-art sous vide (called a water oven) will hold up to three gallons of water and simultaneously cook up to 24 portions of six-ounce food.
 The all-in-one design comes with a lid to keep steam in for precise temperature control.